 Welcome to AT HOME WITH HARRIET!
 Each month, our dear, sweet Harriet Hodgson, will share her life with us.
-She will share writing tips, articles based on 43 years as a freelancer, and articles about current events and issues.
+She will share writing tips, articles based on 44 years as a freelancer, and articles about current events and issues.
 You don’t want to miss one episode of AT HOME WITH HARRIET!
-Because as you can see from the photo below, Harriet has a lot going on!
+Because as you can see from the photo below, Harriet always has a lot going on!

 Give me a few seconds and I come up with medical words, technical words, cooking words, teaching words, writing words, workshop words, leadership words, sailing words, and even a few French words.
 Whew!

 These words are stored in a “room” my mind, a crowded place because I’m always adding new words.
 Words fascinate me and you could say I’m a small word junkie.
 Why do I love small words?
 Why should you love them?

 Small words are easy to read.
 The meaning of small words is usually clear.
 As a nonfiction writer, I’m always doing research.
 When I come across small words I cheer.
 These words make skim reading and speed reading easier.
 That saves me time and I return to writing.

 Small words are easy to understand.
 The reader, or writer, for that matter, doesn’t need to worry about definitions.
 There’s no angst, there’s no wasted time, there’s no regret.
 Small words can be “grabbers,” something that’s good for readers and writers alike.